Anthony Rizzo Player Props: Yankees vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 22nd in MLB.
+- The 8.4 strikeouts per nine innings put together by the Dodgers pitching staff ranks 23rd in the league.

-- The Dodgers' 4.46 team ERA ranks 20th among all league pitching staffs.
+- The Dodgers have a 4.45 team ERA that ranks 20th among all league pitching staffs.

-- Dodgers pitchers combine to rank 20th in baseball in home runs surrendered (68 total, 1.2 per game).
+- Dodgers pitchers combine to rank 22nd in baseball in home runs allowed (71 total, 1.2 per game).

-- In his most recent time out on Saturday, the lefty went five innings against the Tampa Bay Rays, allowing four earned runs while surrendering six hits.
+- In his last appearance on Thursday, April 20, the righty tossed three innings against the Chicago Cubs, allowing two earned runs while surrendering five hits.

+- The 26-year-old has an ERA of 8.44, with 7.9 strikeouts per nine innings, in four games this season.
+Opponents have a .313 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.